Two perspectives on genetics of intelligence.

 3. An interesting anecdote, and a hat-tip to Biblical-era women's rights:

 Chapter 271 The daughters of Zelophehad, of Manassite family—son of Hepher son of Gilead son of Machir son of Manasseh son of Joseph—came forward.
 The names of the daughters were Mahlah, Noah, Hoglah, Milcah, and Tirzah.
 2 They stood before Moses, Eleazar the priest, the chieftains, and the whole assembly, at the entrance of the Tent of Meeting, and they said, 3 "Our father died in the wilderness.
 He was not one of the faction, Korah's faction, which banded together against the Lord, but died for his own sin; and he has left no sons.
 4 Let not our father's name be lost to his clan just because he had no son!
-Give us a holding among our father's kinsmen!"
+Give us a holding among our father's kinsmen!"4.
+G*d tells Moses to climb Mt.
+Abiram, look over the land of Israel, and die there.
+Moses points out that he has not yet appointed his successor.
+With G*d's guidance, he proceeds to commission Yehoshua bin Nun (Joshua) in an official ceremony with all the priests.
+Then he realizes that we still have the whole book of Deuteronomy before he can die.

 5 Moses brought their case before the Lord.